 The MainPageSuffix also controls the file served when users request the top-level site.
 Continuing the above example, if a user requests http://www.cookingincloudhipster.com, Cloud Storage attempts to serve the file www.cookingincloudhipster.com/index.html.

 For more information on the cases in which the index page is served, see Website configuration examples.

-When returning an error page, the http response code is 404.
+When returning an error page, the HTTP response code is 404.
 The property that controls which file acts as the error page is NotFoundPage.
-If you don't set NotFoundPage, users receive a generic error page.
+If you don't set NotFoundPage, then users receive a generic error page.